 First, Gul was seen as still and forever under the AKP’s fist.
 The anti-Gul camp felt vindicated listening to his “I will not run” speech, which emphasized his loyalty to the AKP multiple times.
 However, even before this speech, Gul was never seen by a majority of the public as anti-AKP because he never openly and clearly criticized the AKP’s or Erdogan’s controversial actions.
 To the contrary, during his presidency, Gul worked in sync with Erdogan, enabling him to remove safeguards of democracy one by one.
 Although soft-spoken and Western-educated with foreign policy expertise, there is not a shred of evidence to indicate Gul could challenge Erdogan.

 Indeed, for the anti-Gul camp, the bitter memories of 2014's joint presidential candidate Ekmeleddin Ihsanoglu, who proved to be an utter fiasco for the CHP, are still fresh.
-The CHP formed an alliance with the Nationalist Action Party (MHP) and asked its base to rally around Ihsanoglu, who was an Islamist with an impressive international reputation.
+The CHP formed an alliance with the Nationalist Movement Party (MHP) and asked its base to rally around Ihsanoglu, who was an Islamist with an impressive international reputation.
 Ihsanoglu received 38% of the vote and failed to promote any solid criticism against Erdogan.
 To add insult to injury, in April 2018, as a lawmaker from the ultranationalist MHP, which is now in alliance with the AKP, Ihsanoglu announced his support for Erdogan’s presidential bid.
 In Turkish politics, joint candidates cannot guarantee the collective votes of their respective parties.
 The anti-Gul campaign was convinced not to repeat the Ihsanoglu mistake, in which a right-wing candidate runs a soulless campaign only to finally kiss Erdogan’s ring.

 The second reason is Gul’s political personality.
 While Gul was able to win acceptance, if not support, from well-educated Turkish elites from the left and the right, the masses never felt strongly about him.
 Gul has not been an approachable or charismatic leader who could rally crowds.
 Although the Islamist Saadet Party was the driving force behind Gul’s candidacy and the idea was for Gul to attract alienated Islamists, conservatives and Kurds, there has been no sign of support for Gul from conservative segments of society.
 To the contrary, several advisers of the AKP’s top names have been tainted by endless investigations and allegations of membership in the movement of Fethullah Gulen.
 Particularly since the coup attempt, Islamist groups have not spoken in support of alienated AKP leaders as they face social media attacks by AKP loyalists.